18 Blogging Tools For Beginners

 This unique blend of features makes it easy to land on keywords that potential customers are actively searching for.

-Plus, the tool provides insights into how well your website ranks in search engines, which allows you to gauge how much work you still have ahead of you.
+Plus, the tool provides insights into how well your website ranks in search engines, allowing you to gauge how much work you still have ahead.

-It’s not just about keywords, but keywords that are relevant to your niche.
+It’s not just about keywords, but keywords relevant to your niche.

-There are plenty of keyword research tools on the market, but Keysearch is one of the best ones out there because it’s easy to use, provides you with detailed information, and is super affordable.
+There are plenty of keyword research tools on the market, but Keysearch is one of the best ones out there because it’s easy to use, provides detailed information, and is super affordable.

 17. Revive Old Posts